max-ieremenko/ServiceModel.Grpc/docs/ServiceAndOperationBinding.md

 ## hosting on server-side

 In the following example on a server start-up there will be 2 gRPC services available `IStandardCalculator` and `IScientificCalculator`.
-`IDisposable` is ignored - it is not service contract.
+`IDisposable` is ignored as it is not a service contract.

 ``` c#
 internal sealed class CalculatorService : IStandardCalculator, IScientificCalculator, IDisposable